 PA Approves New Conditions for Medical Marijuana

-Posted by Marijuana Doctors on 05/24/2018 in Medical Marijuana Updates
+Posted by Marijuana Doctors on 05/24/2018 in Marijuana News and Updates

 Many of the stigmas attached to cannabis as a gateway drug have vanquished as medical research studies continue to back marijuana as a therapeutic and viable treatment option in healing a myriad of health disorders and complications.
 When Pennsylvania legalized medical marijuana back in 2016, patients enjoyed increased access to the alternative medications necessary to alleviate many of their daily side effects and health disorders.

 Although PA established its medical marijuana program several years ago, the state continues to develop its regulations today.

 PA Medical Marijuana Program Updates